ivanstepanovftw/glam/README.md

 # GLAM

+> [!CAUTION]
+> Dependency PyMuPDF with AGPL-3.0 license is extensively used in the code and requires to use AGPL-3.0 license, see https://github.com/ivanstepanovftw/glam/issues/2

 Graph-based Layout Analysis Model (GLAM) is a deep learning model for document layout analysis.

 Unofficial implementation in PyTorch of "A Graphical Approach to Document Layout Analysis" [[arXiv]](https://arxiv.org/abs/2308.02051).